mcilloni/mcilloni.github.io/_posts/2023-10-25-install-arch-on-usb.md

 The most useful part about a portable system is to carry a workspace around, so you can work on your projects wherever you are.

-In order to do this, you need to install some kind of desktop environment, which may range from minimal (`dwm`, `sway`, `fluxbox`) to a full environment (like Plasma, GNOME, XFCE, Mate, ...).
+In order to do this, you need to install some kind of desktop environment, which may range from minimal (`dwm`, `sway`, `fluxbox`) to a full fledged environment like Plasma, GNOME, XFCE, Mate, ...

 Just remember that you are going to use this system on a variety of machines, so it's useful to avoid anything that requires an excessive amount of tinkering to function properly.
 For instance, if one or more of the systems you plan to target involve NVIDIA GPUs, you may find running Wayland more annoying than just sticking with X11.